Roof Replacement Cost in Mississippi in 2026

 Roof Replacement Cost in Mississippi by Roof Size

-| Approx. Roof Size | Typical 2026 Range | Planning Notes |
+| Approx. Roof Surface Area | Typical 2026 Range | Planning Notes |

 |---|---|---|

-| ~1,000 sq ft | $5,500 – $9,800 | Smaller homes with simpler roof lines and easier access. |
+| About 1,000 sq ft | $5,500 to $9,800 | Smaller homes with simpler roof lines and easier access. |

-| ~1,500 sq ft | $6,300 – $12,800 | Common range for compact family homes and straightforward layouts. |
+| About 1,500 sq ft | $6,300 to $12,800 | Common range for compact family homes and straightforward layouts. |

-| ~2,000 sq ft | $8,800 – $17,500 | Two-story access, pitch, and moderate roof detail can move the price upward. |
+| About 2,000 sq ft | $8,800 to $17,500 | Two-story access, pitch, and moderate roof detail can move the price upward. |

-| ~2,500 sq ft | $11,800 – $22,500 | More valleys, penetrations, staging, and crew time. |
+| About 2,500 sq ft | $11,800 to $22,500 | More valleys, penetrations, staging, and crew time. |

-| ~3,000 sq ft | $14,500 – $27,500 | Larger roofs with more sequencing, stronger upgrade paths, or added detail work. |
+| About 3,000 sq ft | $14,500 to $27,500 | Larger roofs with more sequencing, stronger upgrade paths, or added detail work. |

 A smaller home can still price near the top of its range if the roof includes several transitions, chimney flashing, multiple layers to remove, limited access, or decking replacement.
 A larger home with straightforward roof planes and good staging may price more efficiently than its footprint alone would suggest.